-After failure of the beams, the repairing process is followed for each beam.
-The injection process is done successfully and easily for the beams B1, B2, B4, B5 and B8 because these cracks are wide enough to allow easy penetration of the injected resin, while for beams B3, B6 and B7, the injection process is done with a difficulty in which the process takes relatively longer time because of the relatively small widths of the diagonal cracks which limit easy penetration of the epoxy resin into the cracks.
+After failure of the beams, the repairing process was followed for each beam.
+The injection process was done successfully for all beams and easily for beams B2, B4 and B5 because the cracks in these beams are wide enough to allow easy penetration of the injected resin.
+For beam B1, the injection process was easier for the major diagonal crack because of the relatively large width which allowed easier penetration of the epoxy resin.
+On the other hand, the injection process for beam B3 was done with some difficulty in which the process took relatively longer time because of the relatively small width of the diagonal crack.